waydabber/m1ddc/README.md

 # m1ddc

-This little tool controls external displays (connected via USB-C/DisplayPort Alt Mode) using DDC/CI on Apple Silicon Macs.
+This little tool controls external displays using DDC/CI on Apple Silicon Macs, including displays connected through USB-C/DisplayPort Alt Mode and supported built-in HDMI ports.
 Useful to embed in various scripts.

 For a much more advanced CLI solution check out [BetterDisplay's CLI capabilities](https://github.com/waydabber/BetterDisplay/wiki/Integration-features,-CLI).

 > [!WARNING]
-> Please note that this tool does not support the built-in HDMI port of M1 and entry level M2 Macs.
-This tool does not support Intel Macs.
+> Please note that this tool does not support Intel Macs.
 You can use [BetterDisplay](https://github.com/waydabber/BetterDisplay#readme) for free DDC control on all Macs and all ports.

 ## Prerequisites